 Customer intelligence gathering increased by 90% for people coming on line leading to improved personalized insights in future communications (Anglian Water)

 87% took action to reduce consumption (DEWA – electricity and water authority in the Middle East)

-“By using Advizzo’s behavioural science based solution, our call agents have greater insight into how to deal with different types of calls as they come in.
-With the customer data and insights immediately to hand we can quickly and efficiently deal with the enquiry, which not only reduces the length of the call and the need for any follow-up contact, but provides an improved service and greater customer satisfaction.”
+“By using Advizzo’s behavioral science based solution, our call agents have greater insight into how to deal with different types of calls as they come in.
+With the customer data and insights immediately to hand we can quickly and efficiently deal with the inquiry, which not only reduces the length of the call and the need for any follow-up contact, but provides an improved service and greater customer satisfaction.”
 South East Water call agent